Fabric-Data/digger/taco/benchmarks/README.md

 ## Running Benchmarks

+### Manual Execution

 Each benchmark is in its own directory.
-To run:
+To run manually:

 ```bash
 cd <benchmark-directory>